Overview

 octops cert <DOMAIN> --key /etc/letsencrypt/live/<DOMAIN>/privkey.pem --cert /etc/letsencrypt/live/<DOMAIN>/fullchain.pem --kubeconfig /etc/rancher/k3s/k3s.yaml

-You can alternatively use kubectl create secret tls to provide the issued certificate to the Cluster as follows:
+Alternatively to using the octops cert command, you can also use kubectl create secret tls to provide the issued certificate to the Cluster as follows:

 export KUBECONFIG="/etc/rancher/k3s/k3s.yaml"